University of California, San Diego: History

 On November 27, 2017, the university announced it would leave its longtime athletic home of the California Collegiate Athletic Association, an NCAA Division II league, to begin a transition to NCAA Division I in 2020.
 It joined the Big West Conference, already home to four other UC campuses (Davis, Irvine, Riverside, Santa Barbara).
 The university transitioned to NCAA Division I competition on July 1, 2020.
 The transition period ran through the 2023–24 school year.

-In connection with the University Pro-Palestine Protests, an encampment was formed adjacent to Library Walk on May 1, 2024.
+In connection with the University Pro-Palestine Protests, an encampment was formed by student activist groups including Students for Justice in Palestine adjacent to Library Walk on May 1, 2024.
 Police cleared the encampment on May 6, 2024, and arrested 64 people.
 Students responded to the arrests with a walk-out two days later.

+UC San Diego was also targeted by the federal government in a surge of mass SEVIS terminations and visa revocations for its international student population.
+Students with the Students' Civil Liberties Union responded to the SEVIS terminations with protests.

+On February 2026, a Calmatters investigation showed that the UC San Diego Police Department had been involved in Operation Stonegarden, a United States Department of Homeland Security program providing law enforcement agencies with grants to work with the United States Border Patrol despite a 2017 California law restricting law enforcement agencies from collaborating on immigration enforcement operations.
+After student and public outcry led by the Students' Civil Liberties Union, Calmatters reported in August 2026 that UC San Diego's Police Department would no longer participate in Operation Stonegarden.